AirPlr/arduino_music_visualizer/README.md

 Arduino Music visualizer with 2 strips (easy circuit and code)

 This project is a modified version of another code, but I cant find it anymore, so here we are
+<br>Click on the image to watch a demo video:
 [![Watch the video](https://i.imgur.com/WQarIHV.jpg)](https://youtu.be/jSymfb3HZiA)

 There are 2 versions